 There are currently no kennels for boarding aboard MCAS Yuma.
 However, the city of Yuma offers several boarding services to choose from.
 The prices are determined on the size of the animal and can range from $10/day up to $27/day.
 There are several boarding locations that do offer a 10% discount for military, so always be sure to ask when making reservations or inquiring about prices.

 MCAS Veterinary Service is located in Bldg.
 591, adjacent to the commissary.
 The veterinarian comes from Army's Yuma Proving Ground once or twice a month depending on the number of appointments be sure to call and verify availability.
 To schedule an appointment, or questions call the YPG Veterinary Services at DSN 312-328-2064.
 You may also have your pets vaccinated by a civilian veterinarian, but need to show proof to Pass and Registration office upon registering your pet(s).

 The United States Marine Corps has set official policy on types of dogs allowed in installation housing and other rules surrounding pets on base.
 You must read this policy before you plan your move, if you plan to live in government housing.

 The majority of apartments and homes for rent will allow a small animal (under 15 lbs), with a pet deposit.

-Most apartment complexes will accept animals over 15 lbs.
+Most apartment complexes will accept animals over 15 lbs., be sure to verify weight limitation.
 Rental homes are also limited to large animals.
 We recommend pets stay in another location until adequate arrangements can be made.
 Yuma weather can be hard on some outdoor pets when temperatures exceed 120 degrees.